 A packing drop test helps ensure that manufactured goods will make the journey without any major issues or problems.
 At Mondoro, we do a lot of packing drop tests before we ship out any goods.
 We do many of these drop tests in our warehouse or at a factory.

-A product packaging drop-test is a pre-shipment test where the goods are packed as if they would be for shipment.
+A product packaging drop test is a pre-shipment test where the goods are packed as if they were for shipment.
 The package is then dropped on every corner and side of the carton.
-The carton is opened and checked as to how the packaging and the product withstood the freefall drops.
+The carton is opened and checked as to how the packaging and the product withstand the freefall drops.

-A drop-test helps ensure that the product will reach its final destination without any issue or problems.
-It can also help you to see if there are any issues or errors in the manufacturing process that need to be addressed.
+A drop test helps ensure the product reaches its final destination without any issues or problems.
+It can also help you see if any issues or errors in the manufacturing process need to be addressed.

-Of all the tests that are conducted at the factory, a drop-test is one of the easier tests that can be done to ensure that the goods are packed up to the required standard and quality.
+Of all the tests that are conducted at the factory, a drop test is one of the more accessible tests that can be done to ensure that the goods are packed up to the required standard and quality.

 What is a Product Packing Droptest?

 A product packing drop-test is a test where the goods are packed as they will be for shipment and then the carton is dropped on each corner and side of the package to see how the product and packing can withstand normal shipment handling.